-2. NGS Super with you for life
+3. NGS Super with you for life

 If you resign or retire from your current employer, you will remain with NGS Super.
-Your benefit will transfer to an NGS Accumulation account and will be invested in our Cash and Term Deposits investment option.
+Your benefit will be transferred to an NGS Accumulation account and the Defined Benefit portion will be invested in Cash and Term Deposits.
+The remaining balance will be invested according to your selected investment option for the accumulation portion of your account.